ecomfe/vue-echarts/README.md

 ### Vue 2 support

-- If you are using version prior to `vue@2.7.0`, `@vue/composition-api` is required to be installed to use Vue-ECharts with Vue 2.
+- If you are using version prior to `vue@2.7.0`, `@vue/composition-api` is required to be installed to use Vue-ECharts with Vue 2 (and also `@vue/runtime-core` for TypeScript support).

 ### Props